We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 - Best dog slippers: PUPTECK Anti-Slip Dog Socks

-- Best dog rain boots: GGR Dog Shoes
+- Best for rain: GGR Dog Shoes

-- Best dog snow boots: ZEKOO Australian Boots
+- Best for snow: ZEKOO Australian Boots

-- Best budget dog booties: TEOZZO Dog Boots
+- Best budget: TEOZZO Dog Boots

 There are a couple of features that the best dog shoes should have across the board.
 Firstly, they should easily slide on and off of your dog’s paws when you’re putting them on and taking them off, but they should also stay on for the duration of your dog’s activity.
 Lucky for our canine friends, many dog boots and dog slippers now have straps that tie around your pup’s ankle to ensure they stay in place.
 Secondly, you’ll want the soles to be anti-slip and thick yet flexible enough so they can walk freely while their paws stay protected from harsh objects, including glass, rock, ice, salt, etc.

 For winter months, dog snow boots will be your best bet.
 They should keep your dog’s paws warm, cozy, and protected so they can do what they love: frolic in the fresh powder.
 During rainy days, putting your pup in dog rain boots will keep them and you happy—they will have dry feet and you won’t have to clean up their wet, muddy paws.
 The boots need to be waterproof or at least water-resistant.
 For the warmer months, dog shoes for hot pavement are a must, and the breathability of the shoe is important because dogs have a small number of sweat glands in their feet so they can get quite hot.
 Additionally, the sole of the shoe should have a nice rubber padding to protect paws from hard/harsh surfaces.
 And indoors, dog booties can prevent some fumbles and tumbles on slippery surfaces.